How to use the µTest++ Testing Framework

 Literals and wrappers

-For converting constants to recognised typed operands, the following
+To convert constants into recognised typed operands, the following

-literal operators are available in the separate namespace literals
+literal operators are available in the separate literals

 namespace literals {